-In accordance with Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act (ADA) of 1990, staff members in the Smucker Learning Center work collaboratively with students and faculty to create access and opportunities for full participation of all students in the academic environment at Wayne College.
-Educational access includes the provision of classroom accommodations, auxiliary aids and services to ensure equal educational opportunities for all students regardless of their disability.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act (ADA) of 1990, staff members in the Smucker Learning Center work collaboratively with students and with faculty to create access and opportunities for full participation of all students in the academic environment at Wayne College.
+Educational access includes the provision of classroom accommodations, auxiliary aids and services to ensure equal educational opportunities for all students.

-Our goal in the Smucker Learning Center is to provide reasonable accommodations and a supportive, well-resourced environment to students with disabilities in order to promote student success in the college environment.
-Examples of accommodations include, but are not limited to, educational materials in alternate format (i.e. electronic format or enlarged print), note takers, extended time for exams, readers and writers for exams.
+The goal in the Smucker Learning Center is to provide reasonable accommodations for the classroom and to provide a supportive, well-resourced environment to enrich the educational experience for all students.
+Examples of student accommodations include, but are not limited to: educational materials in alternate format (i.e. electronic format or enlarged print), note takers, extended time for exams, readers and writers for exams.